 - Different German settlements made education mandatory in the late 1500’s

 - Scotland paid for schooling for everyone and made it mandatory in 1616

 - In the United States Massachusetts made mandatory schooling in 1642

 - The UK did not make school mandatory until 1870, but only elementary school was required

 - It wasn’t until 1996 that children were required to have a full-time education BUT school is still not compulsory

 - Japan made school mandatory in 1868

-Who Invented Modern Education?
+This Is Who Invented Modern Education